What are your hours?

 Where are the phone books?

-Telephone books are located behind the Reference/Information desk and in the Reference Collection.
+Telephone books are located behind the Reference/Information desk.

 Where are the issues of Consumer Reports?

 Copies of Consumer Reports are located in the Reference Collection and the Magazine Room.
-The Haverhill Library also subscribes to an online version of Consumer Reports and can be found under Electronic Resources.
+The Haverhill Library also subscribes to an online version of Consumer Reports and can be found under Digital Resources.

 Where are the Travel Books?